-Anonymous asked: What are you looking for your current theme?
+Anonymous said: What are you looking for your current theme?

 For the current issue we are looking for stories and poems that feature cryptozoology, noir, detective dramas/comedies/dramedies, OR anything that utilizes a single word of the title.

 Rather than a strict theme we like to use the titles as a launch point for creativity.

 If you see the line “Surrender the Sasquatch and No One Get’s Hurt”, and it spawns a story about the bearded lady being held hostage at a carnival in a Mexican standoff with a fairly large, hirsute gentleman holding a six shooter, that’s fantastic and we’d love to read your work.
 Or if you attach to the word “surrender” or “no one” and you write about the bleakness and the eternal loneliness of life, that’s great too, send it in.
 It’s a little depressing, but we need balance, it can’t all just be fun and games at a Yeti’s expense.

 Hope this helps, you’ve got five more days until submissions close.

 Anonymous said: was wondering if you accept or reject these various art forms: short-short stories, storellas, literary pre`cis, "tonepoems", literary blends, literary pastiche, literary collages, literary "triptychs" and literary snapshots via E-mail?
 Some of my latest works are: "A Ten Pound Large Man", "Docta Freud's House Calls", "Kamikaze Shooterdowner" , "Falling Way Way Out of Olivia", "Kafka's Tomb", "Mind Wipe","Drinking in Whispers", "Olivia's Fiery Words", "A Poor Man's Havaad", "Tina of the Troy", "

 I will say that form poetry tends to get muddled when you publish an e-book, and long lines get broken strangely, but this is a formatting and typically not a content issue.